mozilla-services/socorro/socorro/siglists/README.rst

 A typical rule might be ``JSAutoCompartment::JSAutoCompartment.*``.

 Note: These are regular expressions.
-Dollar signs an other regexp characters need to be escaped with a ``\``.
+Dollar signs and other regexp characters need to be escaped with a ``\``.